 ITEM SCORING CRITERIA Pts.

+Organization Profile

-1 Organization Profile The extent to which the applicant has stated the mission of the organization.
+1 The extent to which the applicant has stated the mission of the organization.
 The extent to which the applicant has described the history of the organization (year founded and by whom) and its size (budget and staff).
 The extent to which the applicant has demonstrated that their staff is well equipped with the skills necessary to effectively deliver the proposed strategic category.
 The extent to which the applicant has demonstrated experience working with the targeted population.
+10

+Participant Profile

-10 2 Participant Profile The extent to which the applicant has described the number of participant to be served under the grant.
-The extent to which the applicant has described how the proposed programming is designed to provide high quality camera installation for eligible senior citizens (60+).
-The extent to which the applicant has described its experience working with the target population, anticipated challenges, and strategies to overcome them.
-20 3 Program Description 40
+2 The extent to which the applicant has described the number of participant to be served under the grant.
+The extent to which the applicant has described the program design and its effectiveness in addressing the barriers faced by the target population.
+The extent to which the applicant has described its experience working with the target population, anticipated challenges, and strategies to overcome them 20

+Program Description

-The extent to which the applicant has described their proposed program.
+3 The extent to which the applicant has described their proposed program and how they will meet the outlined outcomes.
+The extent to which the applicant has provided a description of proposed sites where program activities will be carried out.
+Applicants must specify if sites have been secured at the time of this proposal.
 The extent to which the applicant has provided a clear, detailed, timeline or schedule for the successful completion of the grant.
+40

+Past Performance

-Past Performance 4 The extent to which the applicant has provided data that highlights prior success in accomplishing the goals outlined in the RFA.
+4 The extent to which the applicant has provided data that highlights prior success in accomplishing the goals outlined in the RFA.
 The extent to which the applicant has provided prior program evaluations that highlight prior success in accomplishing the goals outlined in the RFA.
+The extent to which the applicant has demonstrated experience in successfully providing services to diverse populations with barriers to employment.
+The extent to which the applicant has performed on prior grants/contracts with DOES or other District of Columbia agencies.
+15

-15 Budget and Budget Narrative 5 The extent to which the applicant provides a clear explanation of how the budget amount is derived.
-The extent to which the applicant has allocated the funds 15 TOTAL POINTS 100
+Budget and Budget Narrative

+5 The extent to which the applicant provides a clear explanation of how the budget amount is derived and will contribute to the successful administering of the grant.
+The extent to which the applicant has allocated the funds (i.e., per participant, program activity, staff, classroom training).
+15

+TOTAI L POINTS 100